PeterOvermann/TriadicMemory/C/README.md

 #### triadicmemory.c and triadicmemory.h

-Reference implementations of the Monadic/Dyadic/Triadic Memory algorithms, the Temporal Memory, and various SDR utilities.
+Reference implementations of the Monadic/Dyadic/Triadic Memory algorithms and various SDR utilities.
 Can be compiled as a library.

 #### triadicmemoryCL.c